Produce Storage Tips

 Keep unwashed, trimming off any large leaves.
 Store loosely wrapped in a plastic bag in the refrigerator.
 It should keep for 5 days.

-Remove tops if they are still present, and store loosely wrapped in a plastic bag in the refrigerator for up to two weeks.
+Remove tops if they are still present, and store loosely wrapped in a plastic bag in the refrigerator for up to 4 weeks.
 We usually wash our carrots at the farm.

 Corn should be used within a few days of picking.
 It is best kept cool and dry.
 Ideally, refrigerate and eat within 3 days.
 If your corn has been in the fridge for longer, cut it off the cob and make something creative.